StevenBlack/vocab/million-dollar-words.md

 ### ramekin
 A ramekin is the lidless ceramic baking dish used for individual servings of foods such as French onion soup.
-Say RAM-EH-KIN.

 ### randy